-All information gathered by the Association in respect of applicants and tenants is treated as confidential in line with the requirements of the Data Protection Act 1998.
-Any referrals made to other agencies for support and assistance for individuals will only be made with the knowledge and consent of that individual.
+All information gathered by the Association in respect of applicants and tenants is treated as confidential in line with the requirements of the Data Protection Act 2018.
+Any referrals made to other agencies for support and assistance for individuals will only be made with the knowledge and consent of that individual and in line with the UK's implementation of the General Data Protection Regulation (GDPR) to ensure that information used is used fairly, lawfully and transparently.